ProjectPythia/radar-cookbook/notebooks/landing-page.md

-# Cookbook Overview
+# Radar Cookbook

-This is the the landing page for your cookbook - update as neccessary!
+This Project Pythia Cookbook covers the basics of working with weather radar data in Python.